 Monday and Tuesday were quieter days.
 Our hotel was quaint and inviting and the food was off the charts great.
 Each morning breakfast array had some form of breakfast curry.
 Being an Indian food fanatic, Frances was in heaven.
 Each plate was made to order and totally irrestible.
 We did explore some local markets and watched a very skilled woman fishing from the street above the river with much success.
 To continue our efforts at mastering the art of receiving a massage, Frances and I both signed up for massages at the hotel.
 It turned out, this Thai massage was very different from the relaxing massages we enjoyed in Morocco, the Maldives, Bali and Vietnam.
 We each had our turn while our massage person, who was an older woman than us, had us lie on a mat and while she forced her foot into our groin area and pulled and tugged at the muscles in our legs.
 She actually sat on us some of the time as she was stretching us in ways that were frankly uncomfortable.
 Frances thought she was trying to kill her.
 Because the masseuse complimented Frances that she looked much younger than her years, all was forgiven.
 It has been so interesting to notice the differences in the many massages we had on our tour.
 And we are feeling so fortunate.

 On one of the evenings, we decided to visit a Thai restaurant that was far away but received excellent reviews.
 It took a while to find a taxi that would take us as we had a language barrier and a distance problem in that some of the drivers said it was too far.
-Finally, the cab driver said ok, read the address that we had shown him in the Thai language and took off, but I could tell he was going the wrong way when he crossed the river and got stuck in a major traffic jam.
+Finally, a cab driver said ok, read the address that we had shown him in the Thai language and took off, but I could tell he was going the wrong way when he crossed the river and got stuck in a major traffic jam.
 I knew that crossing the river was a red flag.
 Eventually he re-recrossed the river and it was clear he was totally lost even though we were on the restuarant’s street.
 After alot of tension, he wanted to let us out on a sidewalk anywhere.
 I had the good sense to make him find some upscale hotel nearby to drop us off at.
 I did pay him for his time, but he was not happy getting lost.
 Once we entered the hotel and asked for directions to the restaurant, it turned out be virtually around the corner, so close we were able to walk.
 The restaurant only had about 6 tables and was mostly for take-out orders but the food was good.
 Fortunately, we were able to get a taxi back to our hotel with no problems.
 It certainly was an adventure.

-We are for grateful for Pearl’s input, Apple and her uncle’s generosity and the wonderful hotel staff for making our Bangkok stay so memorable.
+We are grateful for Pearl’s input, Apple and her uncle’s generosity and the wonderful hotel staff for making our Bangkok stay so memorable.